-Be vigilant in the neighborhood- report any unusual or suspicious behavior, persons or cars.
+\Be vigilant in the neighborhood- report any unusual or suspicious behavior, persons or cars.
 Carry a pad & pen to write down descriptions to report.
 Call Lost Hills Sheriff Station at 456-6652, especially from a car or cell phone (on these phones, 911 connects to Highway Patrol and they never answer), or 911 from a grounded home phone.
 Report non-immediate matters to Deputy Jim Castro or Community Relations Dept. They have promised to add our streets to their patrol to present a deterrent presence.

-Do not park on the street; lock your cars; do not leave anything of value within sight in the car.
+\Do not park on the street; lock your cars; do not leave anything of value within sight in the car.

-Let neighbors know if you will be away, so your home will be watched in your absence.
+\Let neighbors know if you will be away, so your home will be watched in your absence.

-Report any problems, chains down, trash, cigarettes, etc. on the water company installations to Harry Campbell or Rick La Sance, 456-6621.
+\Report any problems, chains down, trash, cigarettes, etc. on the water company installations to Harry Campbell or Rick La Sance, 456-6621.
 Ag.
 Dept. crews have been careless and sloppy with their lunch when clearing brush in these areas; the water company is ultimately responsible for safe maintenance.

 Pool signage: The LA Co.
-Fire Dept. and Malibu Emergency Preparedness advises that a new ordinance will require all new pools or spas, 5000 gallons or greater, to be identified by signage at the street.
+Fire Dept. and Malibu Emergency Preparedness advises that a new ordinance will require all new pools or spas, 5000 gallons or

+EXHIBIT 24 (page 1 of 2) CDP 4-00-223 (La Chusa HIA) August 15, 1997 Letter from Applicant to Property Owners greater, to be identified by signage at the street.
 Homeowners may wish to mark existing water sources as well.
 The reason: "During a large wildfire, water systems can be overwhelmed.
 The signs will allow ALL agencies ready identification of available sources of water.
 All Los Angeles Co.
 Fire Engines carry a device (eductor) which can suck water from a pool or spa to be used to protect structures.
 During heavy smoke from fire, swimming pools and spas are difficult to see and locate."
 The sign may also be painted in reflective paint on the curb, if you have a curb and the house number is also painted there.
 There is a separate "hydrant" sign for pools piped to the street.
 An order form is enclosed for these signs.